sihanu89/Elk-Stack-deployment-/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- Load balancers protect availability of web-serves by sharing client requests across a number of servers.
+- Load balancers protect availability of web-serves by sharing client requests across several servers.
--	The advantage of using a Jumb Box is that it restrict access to the network by not allowing any access other protocols except ssh and thus provides a segregation layer between the network and the user thus .So it makes an attack harder by minimizing attack surface.
+-	The advantage of using a Jump Box is that it restricts access to the network by not allowing any access other protocols except ssh and thus provides a segregation layer between the network and the user thus .So, it makes an attack harder by minimizing attack surface.
 Further any tools or applications in web-servers can be maintained using Jump Box.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.